danholdaway/dotfiles/README.md

     ServerAliveInterval 900
 ```

-Note that terms in double curly braces `{{}}` are to be replaces with the actual information for the machine being accessed.
+Note that terms in double curly braces `{{}}` are to be replaced with the actual information for the machine being accessed.
 Note also that the above is needed when there is a gateway to the machine.
 For example you login to that gateway then make the selection of the machine you want.
-If not gateway exists then only then `direct` can be omitted.
+If no gateway exists then `direct` can be omitted.

 Now you are ready to try and create a tunnel.
 Place directives, similar to the following, into you `$HOME/.zshenv` or equivalent file: